-If you reached this page whilst searching for the "Proceedings of The Suffolk Institute of Archaeology & History", please note that all issues up to 2015 (from 1853) are free to browse and download direct from their website by clicking on the magnifying-glass (left). $
+If you reached this page while searching for the "Proceedings of The Suffolk Institute of Archaeology & History", then note that issues up to 2015 (from 1853) are free to view or download direct from their website by clicking on the magnifying-glass (left). ¢ $

 Our Help Centre contains much local information, including graveyard catalogues for Benhall, Saxmundham, Leiston, Eastbridge, Aldringham and Sutton; censuses, directories, information on local war memorials, books and historic maps.
 We have a large number of books, CD's and microfiches of local interest — in fact, we hold a wide variety of records for Suffolk and other counties.
 These are mostly physical resources not available online, but two particularly useful PDF-documents, which we produced, are listed on our Downloads page.
 Everything is on our Index (listed on the Downloads page too) — this is regularly kept up to date, with recent acquistions also summarised in our quarterly Newsletter for members.
 Issue numbers of the Index and the Newsletter are now in step.

 ☞ Exceptionally, please note that, under an arrangement agreed with Leiston Library (hosts of our Drop-In Tuesday sessions), they hold most of our collection of Pen & Sword publications in their Reference Section, where they can be viewed (but not borrowed) by any member of the public whenever the library is open.
 All of the P&S books are listed in a "Pen and Sword Publications" list that is downloadable from our «Downloads» page, but most of those books are NOT yet listed in our Index.
 Also, two small categories of P&S books are NOT in the Library, and comprise —

 — very recent books that are still being reviewed for a UK history magazine by our Chairman, prior to delivery to Leiston Library; and